Facebook Pixel

 Regular-Season Grade: 83.5 (B)

-On the season as a whole, the Commanders’ offensive line has done a good job in pass protection, given just how long Jayden Daniels holds the ball (3.01 seconds; seventh).
-Whether it’s in the face of the blitz or not, Daniels is in the top 10 for both in time to throw (or be sacked).
+On the season as a whole, the Commanders’ offensive line did a good job in pass protection, given just how long Jayden Daniels holds the ball (3.01 seconds; seventh).
+Whether it’s in the face of the blitz or not, he’s in the top 10 for both in time to throw (or be sacked).

 Therefore, while the pressure numbers don’t look elite (34.4%), in the context of the time they are blocking, they’re respectable.
 That is reflected in a top-10 ranking in PBWR entering Week 18.

-In the run game, the Commanders’ RBs are only averaging 0.89 YBC/rush, but ESPN ranks Washington’s line as the second-best in terms of RBWR.
+In the run game, the Commanders’ RBs only averaged 0.89 YBC/rush, but ESPN ranks Washington’s line as the second-best in RBWR.

 9) Green Bay Packers